pingcap/docs-cn/op-guide/ansible-deployment.md

 | Rolling upgrade modules except PD | `ansible-playbook rolling_update.yml --skip-tags=pd` |

 For more advanced features of TiDB including data migration, performance tuning, etc., see [TiDB Documents](https://github.com/pingcap/docs).

+### FAQ

+#### How to download and install TiDB of a specified version?

+The default TiDB version in `inventory.ini` is `tidb_version = latest` in master.
+If you need to install TiDB RC4, use the following command to download the ` TiDB-Ansible RC4` version:

+		git clone -b rc4 https://github.com/pingcap/tidb-ansible.git

+And then edit the `inventory.ini` file and specify `tidb_version = rc4`.